Big Toe Joint, Hammer Toe & Bunionette Problems:

 Is it dangerous?

-- Ganglion cysts are very common in the foot, this is a condition that we see very frequently in our office, this is usually something not to be very concerned about.
+- Ganglion cysts are prevalent in the foot.
+This is a condition that we see very frequently in our office.
+This is usually something not to be very concerned about.

 - These are not cancerous, but the only way to be 100% sure is to get some imaging and a biopsy of the cyst.